ACSAI-REPO/ACSAI-sheet/README.md

 ## Put all the formulas you find on the book, worst case the professor will remove what is not needed.
 I will add more chapters as we go forward

 # Check the issue tab to see how we are organizing
+# Check the project tab to choose your chapter

+# Branches:
+ * main : Physics Formula sheet ( Work in progress )
+ * CA2  : Some risc-v Exercises ( Add only if relevant )